pretix/pretix/doc/api/resources/orders.rst

-└ auto_checked_in                     boolean                    Indicates if this check-in been performed automatically by the system print_logs                            list of objects            List of print jobs recorded e.g. by the pretix apps ├ id                                  integer                    Internal ID of the print job ├ device_id                           integer                    Attribute ``device_id`` of the device that recorded the print.
+└ auto_checked_in                     boolean                    Indicates if this check-in been performed automatically by the system print_logs                            list of objects            List of print jobs recorded e.g. by the pretix apps ├ id                                  integer                    Internal ID of the print job ├ successful                          boolean                    Whether the print job successfully resulted in a print.
+                                                                 This is not expected to be 100 % reliable information (since printer feedback is never perfect) and there is no guarantee that unsuccessful jobs will be logged.
+├ device_id                           integer                    Attribute ``device_id`` of the device that recorded the print.
 Can be ``null``.
 ├ datetime                            datetime                   Time of printing ├ source                              string                     Source of print job, e.g. name of the app used.